Markdown:

 Setting Preset Styles

-You can set the default style when no styling prop is specified by modifying the preset variable within the component.
+You can set the default style used when no styling prop is specified by modifying the generated _<NAME>_PRESET constant within the component.
+The value can be either a string or an SVSClass object.

 Svelte